Saturday, February 28, 2026

 I’m not looking for a new religion.
 I have an all-encompassing religion, one I can practice in my kitchen, in a study hall, during evening minyan, in the women’s section at the Kotel, on Shabbat, or at work.

 To call Judaism a religion misses everything.
 Judaism is more than a faith.
 It is an indigenous people cleaving to their heritage.
 It is culture, memory, and the refusal to forget.
-It is scholars in conversation with generations of other scholars.
+It is scholars in conversation with other generations of scholars.
 It is every new drash on a parasha we’ve read once a year for thousands of years.
 It is lived experience preserved and examined, because we don’t assimilate and forget.
 It is realism, not idealism, because our founding myth is slavery, not paradise.
 That’s why worldly suffering never surprises us.
 We don’t expect the world to be just.
 But we strive to make it just.

 If some mysterious inner prompting ever nudged me away, I would listen.
 But eventually I would return home.